govuk-one-login/service-header/docs/prototype-kit-installation.md

 ## Install the header plugin
 Before you [start the kit](https://prototype-kit.service.gov.uk/docs/install/how-to-run-the-kit), run `npm install github:alphagov/di-govuk-one-login-service-header` in your terminal.

+(Note: if you are using a Mac and seeing an error along the lines of `xcrun: error: invalid active developer path (/Library/Developer/CommandLineTools), missing xcrun at: /Library/Developer/CommandLineTools/usr/bin/xcrun.`, try running `xcode-select --install` before you run the `npm install` command above)

 Now the header should appear in the list of installed plugins under the `/manage-prototype/plugins` page in your prototype.

 ![Image of the DI GOVUK One Login Service Header plugin appearing on the prototype plugins page](/docs/assets/prototype-kit/plugins.png)